 He compares the Baker’s Dozen process to his work with another piece of his favorite gear.
 “It’s like when I make 404 beats,” he says.
 “There’s no individual tracks or no shit like that.
 I gotta pre-EQ it as it’s all happening.”

-And, most important of all, making beats with the 404 is really good time.
-“Free flowing, letting it just happen,” he says while describing the experience to me.
+And, most important of all, making beats with the 404 is a really good time.
+“Free-flowing, letting it just happen,” he says while describing the experience to me.
 “Them beats I make on those machines are just fun.
 It’s like my Game Boy.
 I just get into that little box and it ain’t like the MPC, it’s it’s own little monster.
 This machine, it’s my ace.”

 “I didn’t have a sampler, but I’d be listening to old records and I would hear parts and I’d just be marking the records.”

 As his career enters its 12th year, keeping the workflow fun and relaxed is an important part of Ras G’s prolific output.
 “I’m a beat geek, what can I say?
 I like making beats, shit is fun to me,” he says.
 “Some people like playing video games, I like to make a beat.”

 When I ask Ras about the multitude of new projects he has underway, he declines to go too in-depth and prefers to let the music speak for itself.
 “I don’t speak marketing talk, I don’t speak industry talk.
 I don’t speak that shit,” he says with a laugh.
 “It’s hard to explain man, you gotta check it out.
 I’m a music man, I speak through feelings.”

 Want more engaging narrative non-fiction music journalism and curated playlists?
 Sign up for the Micro-Chop Substack newsletter.

 If you enjoyed this piece, please consider following my Micro-Chop publication.